 “If you are willing…”

 What do you think are the three most impactful words anyone could ever say to you?
 “I love you”?
-Yes, that could be it.
-Many people long to hear those words.
+Yes, that could be it -it’s true that many people long to hear those words.

-Jesus said three words to one man in the Bible that I’d venture to say were probably the most impactful words anybody ever said to him.
+Jesus said three words to one man in the Bible that I’d venture to say were probably the most impactful words anybody ever said to him in his life.
 “I am willing”.
 Those three words changed the man’s life forever.

 The man was a leper.
 In Biblical times leprosy was not the same disease we know today.
 Infected people were banned to the outer limits of the town, declared unclean.
 Can you imagine the loneliness and rejection these people must have felt, cast out from their families, friends and society?
 As their bodies went through the terrible physical ordeal of leprosy, no one would come near them, let alone touch them.